etorresram/LPI-Prediction-UNCTAD/README.md

 - Feature importance (tree-based models)

-📁 All plots are saved in the `/Figures` directory.
+📁 All plots are saved in the `figures` directory.

 ---